Kara Pierson Counselling + Consulting, RP (M.A. M.Ed. M.A.)

 • Blog

-The Dog Loving Therapist Blog- IN loving memory of Zeebo
+The Dog Loving Therapist Blog

 Black and white photo of a calm dog resting on a couch.

-Welcome to The Dog Loving Therapist: Therapy Dogs and Being Human — basically a place for me to talk about mental health, dogs, and all the very human stuff in between.
-I’m a psychotherapist who works with adults dealing with stress, anxiety, burnout, trauma, overwhelm, and the general weight of trying to hold life together.
+I’m a psychotherapist who works with adults who tend to carry a lot.
+They are dealing with stress, anxiety, burnout or trauma and the general weight of trying to hold life together.
 I’m also a huge dog person.
 And honestly, some of the biggest lessons I’ve learned about regulation, connection, slowing down, comfort, and just getting through hard seasons have come from living life with dogs.
 This isn’t going to be a super polished or clinical blog.
 I want it to feel more like real conversations and reflections about therapy, being human, and the ways dogs somehow make life a little better.
 Some posts might be backed by psychology and research, some might come from my own experiences as a dog owner, and some will probably just be observations from everyday life with humans and dogs alike.
-May 29, 2026
+(May 29, 2026)

-Being Seen Matters
+Being Seen

 As a psychotherapist, I spend a lot of time talking with people about stress, anxiety, burnout, trauma, and all the things that come with carrying a lot for a long time.